tiliado/nuvolasdk/README.md

 ```

 When run without additional arguments, user will be asked to provide necessary metadata for the script.
-In order to get information about available argumentsm run `nuvolasdk new-project --help`.
+In order to get information about available arguments run `nuvolasdk new-project --help`.

 Check whether a project is well-formed
 --------------------------------------